 Relationships play an important role in mental health.
 This therapy group is open to students who are interested in gaining greater self-awareness, understanding their relationships with others, and practicing healthier ways of relating to others.
 To foster connection and growth within the group, membership is limited, and participants are expected to commit to regular attendance throughout the semester.
 Group sessions are typically 1 ½ hours and held weekly throughout the semester.

-If you are interested in participating in Spring 2024, talk to your individual clinician, facilitators above, or reach out to the groups coordinator, Meredith Harrison at mharrison19@elon.edu.
+Fall 2024 has started and is closed.
+If you are interested in participating in Spring 2025, talk to your individual clinician or the facilitators above.

 Frequently Asked Questions